Mitra Phukan: Biography

 She writes extensively on Indian music as a reviewer and essayist.
 Her works have been translated into many languages, and several of them are taught in colleges and Universities.
 As a translator herself, she has translated into English the works of some of the best-known Assamese writers of fiction, including "Blossoms in the Graveyard", a translation of Jyanpeeth Awardee Birendra Kumar Bhattacharjee's "Kobor Aru Phool," and "Guilt and Other Stories", a translation of Sahitya Akademi awardee Harekrishna Deka's stories.

 Among her works is the volume "The Greatest Assamese Stories Ever Told", twenty-five stories in translation selected and edited by her, and "A Full Night's Thievery", a collection of her own short stories.
 She writes a column "All Things Considered" in the Assam Tribune.

 She is the author of The Collector's Wife (2005), a novel set against the Assam Agitation of the 1970s and 80s.
 The Collector's Wife was one of the first generation novels in English written by an Assamese writer to be published by an international house.

 Phukan is also a trained classical vocalist and writes regularly on music.

+Among her awards are the Katha Award for Translation, the CBT_UNICEF award for children's books, etc. Her translation "The Owl The River and The Valley" was shortlisted for the Crossword Award for Translatioin.